-Additionally, they needed to combine this data with supporting data from other systems to answer questions such as: Did loyalty programs lead to a higher guest count or did use of the kiosk affect total order time?
+Additionally, they needed to combine this data with supporting data from other systems to answer questions such as: Did loyalty programs lead to a higher guest count, or did the use of the kiosk affect total order time?
 They wanted to predict the impacts of changes to the menu or loyalty programs on sales.

 Use cases were the solution’s cornerstone

-We worked closely with the user community, including business analysts and data scientists, and discovered a variety of needs, such as how they wanted to make sales comparisons across different times of the day and across individual locations and regions, and how they would like to understand how different POS locations in the restaurant (e.g. kiosk, drive-thru) impacted measures of service efficiency.
+We worked closely with the user community, including business analysts and data scientists, and discovered a variety of needs, such as how they wanted to make sales comparisons across different times of the day and individual locations and regions, and how they would like to understand how different POS locations in the restaurant (e.g. kiosk, drive-thru) impacted measures of service efficiency.